tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <compare>
 <james {% include timecode %}>

-<mark x>Harry *tried* to make Albus feel welcome</mark>, but he just doesn't understand his son.
+<mark>Harry *tried* to make Albus feel welcome</mark>, but he just doesn't understand his son.
 It's an easy allegory for parents of queer kids trying to be accepting, but they're just can't get it right. <mark>Scorpius is the only person that Albus feels comfortable with.</mark>

 > <mark></mark>Albus hugs his friend.
 > With fierceness.